IQSS/dvn/doc/sphinx/source/dataverse-developer-main.rst

 of NetBeans 7.2.1 is encouraged because it's the version used by most of the current developers (on Mac OS X).

-NetBeans project is currently offering an installer bundle that contains both NetBeans 7.2.1 and a supported version of GlassFish (3.1.2.2).
+The NetBeans project is currently offering an installer bundle that contains both NetBeans 7.2.1 and a supported version of GlassFish (3.1.2.2).
 If they choose to discontinue the bundle, you will have to download and install the two packages separately.
 Note that you can have multiple versions of both NetBeans and GlassFish on your system.

 Please note: While we intend to investigate NetBeans 7.4 and GlassFish 4, these are not yet known to provide a suitable development